Lawyers And Real Estate Closings

 - Closing Documents – at closing, which the moment that both parties sit down and sign all of the documents required for the sale, purchase, transfer, and loans for the transaction, the Seller and Buyer will have a variety of documents to sign including but not limited to the Deed, Deed of Trust (mortgage), waivers, loan documents, and the Closing Statement.
 The Closing Statement is an accounting of the funds transfer between the parties and lender(s) and the pro-ration of taxes, fees, etc. Most buyers and their lenders will require a title policy be instituted as well.
 Most Buyers do not see this policy, and more importantly what is not covered by this policy until the moment of Closing.
 Like the Loan Documents above, we will sit down with our clients and go through the Closing Documents the day before Closing so that they can attend closing and sign the various documents with confidence.

-I have found that clients that have sat down with us during the purchase process to go over the various documents feel much more confident about the closing process and have less issues concerning disagreements around the purchase.
+I, along with other lawyers, have found that clients that have sat down with us during the purchase process to go over the various documents feel much more confident about the closing process and have less issues concerning disagreements around the purchase of a new home.
 We strive to be a resource to them and to provide peace of mind at what should be an exciting new chapter in their lives.
 We help to accomplish this by providing a flat fee approach to the review of the documents and consultation with the client and we will work directly with the Closing office, brokers, and lenders to help facilitate the process.

 We look forward to providing the same peace of mind to you.